top of page

 image.png

-Way #2: The compliance (or diameter) of the reservoir can be altered in such a way that the proportion of stressed to unstressed volume is shifted (Fig. C).
+Method #2: The compliance (or diameter) of the reservoir can be altered in such a way that the proportion of stressed to unstressed volume is shifted (Fig. B).
 Systemic vasodilation or constriction from changes in neural tone, catecholamine responses, or the use of exogenous vasoactive medications all have the potential to modify vascular compliance.
-When Pms increased by this method, the effect on the venous return curve is identical to above; it shifts to the right and the result is that a higher flow rate will result at a given Pra.
+When Pms is increased by this method, the effect on the venous return curve is identical to above; it shifts to the right and the result is that a higher flow rate will result at a given Pra.

 image.png

-Fig. C: Systemic vasoconstriction decreases overall venous compliance, shifting fluid from unstressed volume to stressed volume, despite no net addition of fluid.
+Fig. B: Systemic vasoconstriction decreases overall venous compliance, shifting fluid from unstressed volume to stressed volume, despite no net addition of fluid.
 When a vasopressor with venular tropism is administered, venous compliance decreases, converting unstressed volume into stressed volume and thereby increasing mean systemic filling pressure (Pmsf).

 Clinical Pearl:

-Right Atrial Pressure
+Right Atrial Pressure (PRA)

 In simple terms, CVP is not an isolated variable.
 Rather, it is the point of equilibrium between two curves: